Aharonov-Casher theorems for Dirac operators on manifolds with boundary and APS boundary condition: Main results

 with some coefficients $a_n, b_n, a'_n, b'_n \in \Cb$. \item Notice that for certain values of fluxes there is an extra zero mode for the bounded region.
 This happens in particular if there exists an integer $k$ such that

 If we let the radius of the disc $\Omega_{out}$ grow to infinity we can compare the asymptotics of the zero modes~\eqref{eq:zm_bdd} as $|z|\rightarrow \infty$ and easily check that the zero mode with the highest power of $z$ in $g^+$ (or $\overline{z}$ in $g^-$ in case of spin down zero modes) satisfying the APS boundary condition would not be square integrable at infinity exactly for the values of fluxes in \eqref{eq:extra_zm_fluxes}.
+They exhibit the behaviour $u^{\pm}(z)\sim |z|^{\mp \epsilon_{\pm}}$ as $|z|\rightarrow \infty$ with $\epsilon_+ \in (1/2, 1]$ and $\epsilon_- \in [-1, -1/2]$.
+Therefore they are decaying at infinity and thus are resonances of the Dirac operator in the unbounded case when $\M = \Cb$, \ie the operator from Thm.~\ref{thm:unbdd}.
 To complete the picture we recall that for values $\Phi/2\pi \in (-1/2, 1/2]$ there are no zero modes on either plane or a disc with holes. \end{itemize} \end{remark}